open-and-sustainable/prismaid/docs/mcp-server.md

 Agents discover tool schemas via `tools/list` and call them with `tools/call`.
 The generator tools accept the same structured parameters as prismAId's Go configuration generators, so an agent can author a configuration field by field, validate it, inspect an enabled chunking plan, and then run it — all in one session.

+For a chunked `prismaid_review` run, the result includes the normal output path, the chunking-report path, and successful/failed manuscript counts.
+A partial run returns both this result and an error object after writing the normal results file and `<results_file_name>.chunking-report.json`; agents should read the sidecar to identify failed documents, coercions, and conflict resolutions.

 ## Running execution tools

 The design, generator, and conformance tools are self-contained. `prismaid_plan_review_chunking` is read-only but needs access to the configured input files.
 The execution tools also read and write files and call LLM providers.
 Two conventions apply when running the server in a container: